JuliaMath/MeasureTheory.jl/docs/src/affine.md

 Starting with the above definition, we'll use ``z`` to represent an "un-transformed" variable, typically coming from a measure which has neither a location nor a scale parameter, for example `Normal()`.

-Affine transformations are often ambiguously referred as "linear transformations".
-In fact, an affine transformation is ["the composition of two functions: a translation and a linear map"](https://en.wikipedia.org/wiki/Affine_transformation#Representation) in the stricter algebraic sense: For a function `f` to be linear requires
+AffinePushfwd transformations are often ambiguously referred as "linear transformations".
+In fact, an affine transformation is ["the composition of two functions: a translation and a linear map"](https://en.wikipedia.org/wiki/AffinePushfwd_transformation#Representation) in the stricter algebraic sense: For a function `f` to be linear requires
 ``f(ax + by) == a f(x) + b f(y)``
 for scalars ``a`` and ``b``.
 For an affine function ``f(z) = σ * z + μ``, where the linear map is defined as ``σ`` and the translation defined as ``μ``,